Diversity, Equity and Inclusion

 Inclusion builds a culture of belonging by actively inviting the contribution and participation of all people.
 We believe every person’s voice adds value, and we strive to create balance in the face of power differences.
 We believe that no one person can or should be called upon to represent an entire community.

-There are many reasons!
+There are many reasons to learn more about diversity, equity and inclusion.
 Here are a few to start with:

 - Each person has value to contribute, and we must address barriers and historical factors that have led to unfair conditions for marginalized populations.